Small business owners operating on a tight budget have to make difficult choices. You can never do everything you want to do to grow your company.

 Small business owners are usually experts on their product or service.
 But that doesn’t always help with employee management.
 For example, a contractor can know the ins and outs of the construction trade.
 But he has never been an employer.
 Then he starts a construction business and hires employees.
 His framing, electrical, and plumbing skills won’t help with Human Resources processes.
 This is one reason the road to business success is littered with so many casualties.

-When it comes to employee management, the technology comes in the form of labor management software and apps.
+When it comes to employee management, technology comes in the form of labor management software and apps.

 Labor management software will help you accomplish more in the hours you spend running your business.